Skip to main content

 What Virginia Requires to Become a Licensed Nail Technician

-Virginia requires 150 clock hours of approved nail technology training to sit for the state licensing exam.
+Virginia requires 150 clock hours of approved nail technology training (NO FINANCIAL AID FOR THIS PROGRAM) to sit for the state licensing exam.
 That requirement is set by the Virginia Board of Barbering and Cosmetology, which operates under the Department of Professional and Occupational Regulation (DPOR).

 Once you complete your hours at an approved school, you’ll register to take the Virginia nail technician state board exam through PSI Exams.
 The exam has two distinct parts: